OpenTranslationBible/open-bible/en-GB/18.Job/md/job-17.md

 ## Job 17:15

 > Where then is my hope?
-> And who looks at my hope?
+> And who observes my hope?

 ## Job 17:16

-> Will it go down with me to Sheol?
+> Will it descend with me to Sheol?
 > Shall we together go down into the dust?”